Click here to access the site.

 - Respect at UVA, for incidents of abuse or mistreatment of anyone by university personnel.

 Peer Health Educators are UVA students trained to educate classmates about college health and wellness issues in a positive, non-judgmental manner.
 Outreach programs are available to student groups; wellness events are held throughout the year; one-on-one confidential appointments are available on the topics of sex, nutrition, and academic success and self-care.

 SARA is a community organization that offers support to survivors of sexual violence.
 They have a 24-hour hotline: 434-977-7273.

-The Elson Student Health Center provides no-cost (primary care, gynecology, nutrition) and low-cost (lab, pharmacy, allergy clinic, immunizations, international travel clinic) services to all registered students.
+The Elson Student Health Center provides no-cost services (primary care, gynecology, nutrition) to all enrolled, full-time students.
+Lab, pharmacy, allergy clinic, immunizations, international travel clinic services are also available.
 Many appointments can be made online (healthyhoos.virginia.edu).
 A clinician is always on-call after hours: 434-297-4261.

-The Gordie Center UVA chapter of a national organization that provides education and support around issues of overconsumption and hazing.
+The Gordie Center is a UVA-based, national organization that provides education and support around issues of overconsumption and hazing.

 This office offers individual (men and women's), couples and group counseling.
 All services are free and confidential.